Want to make breastfeeding successful? Whether you’re first time mom or not, here are breastfeeding secrets that just might surprise you.

 Nothing is worse than the dread of pain from a sore nipple as your baby is about to latch.
 It doesn’t help that babies suck stronger in the beginning of the feeding, as they’re hungrier and less sleepy.

 That said, if one breast isn’t as painful as the other, offer the less-sore nipple first.
-Your baby will likely suck more in the earlier part of nursing than the latter, which will give your sore nipple a little break.
+She’ll likely suck more in the earlier part of nursing than the latter, which will give your sore nipple a little break.

-Another option is to pump the sore nipple at the same time your baby is nursing on the other breast.
+Another option is to pump the sore nipple at the same time she’s nursing on the second breast.

 5. Breast milk comes in cycles